konst-aa/aoc2024/README.md

 ## Advent of Code 2024

 I'm using python and haskell this year.
-Maybe some prolog.
+Maybe some prolog

-For Haskell, I am using the following libraries for some of the problems:
+For Haskell, some solutions rely on the following libraries:
 - The hidden package [containers](https://hackage.haskell.org/package/containers)
 - [Text.Regex](https://hackage.haskell.org/package/regex-compat-0.95.2.1/docs/Text-Regex.html)